hardymathieu/xmtp-you-up/README.md

 Done!

+Claude also had this to say which beginners like me might find useful:
+* Ensure that the Node.js path is correct.
+You can find it by running **which node** in the terminal.
+* Make sure your script has the necessary permissions to run.

 # taking it a step furhter reading a page, summarizing it, and sending that over XMTP
 This is wholly unecessary for the purpouse of solving my problem.
 But I have ollama and I kinda want to find out what I can do :)